|

 Key Takeaways

-• It coincides with the feast of the three kings, blending local traditions with the Christian calendar.
+• It coincides with the Feast of the Three Kings, blending local traditions with the Christian calendar.

 • The event significantly boosts the local economy by attracting tourists who engage with local products and services.

-• Kuraldal Festival serves as a platform for preserving Kapampangan heritage and culture through traditional dances, music, and rituals.
+• The Kuraldal Festival serves as a platform for preserving Kapampangan heritage and culture through traditional dances, music, and rituals.

 Festival Origins and History